eramos-ce/eramos-ce.github.io/liferay/keycloak-saml.md

 7. On the **Signing keys config**, click on **Import key**.
 8. Change the Archive format to Certificate PEM.
 9. Click Browse and select the certificate downloaded on the previous section.
+10. Now, navigate to Realm settings, and copy the URL for the link called SAML 2.0 Identity Provider Metadata.
+This will be used as the Metadata URL when connecting to Liferay.

  ## Create Keycloak Users
  1. Navigate to Users